mrc-ide/packit-deploy/README.md

 #### Favicon (optional)

 The favicon file is bind-mounted into the front-end container, in a public folder.
 Then we overwrite part of the front end's public index.html file, replacing any pre-existing reference to 'favicon.ico' with the filename of the configured favicon.
 Your favicon file should be in the same directory as the config file.

+#### Brand colors (optional)

+The brand colors are written as css variables into the public custom.css file.
+If no colors are provided for the dark theme, the light theme colors are reused.